martincartledge/martincartledge.github.io/getting-the-interview.md

 This might sound strange, but I think it is a question that is overlooked.

 Due to the eclectic nature of our industry, it is common to just apply to _any_ kind of job.
-This is tricky because, on one hand, you want interviews and experience with different technologies; however, I have found that answering the questions can put you ahead in your search:
+This is tricky because, on one hand, you want interviews and experience with different technologies; however, I have found that answering these questions can put you ahead in your search:

 > _What kind of developer do I want to be?_